Florida Out-of-State Corporation Registration

 In order for your application to be processed, your registered agent must provide an authentic signature stating that they have accepted the appointment as registered agent and agree to comply with the responsibilities required as a registered agent.

-You are required to include a certificate of existence, no more than 90 days old, from the original state of formation with the application submission.
+You are required to include a Certificate of Existence, no more than 90 days old, from the original state of formation with the application submission.
+(Your home state may refer to this as a Certificate of Good Standing.)

 This space is provided for you to list the names and addresses of the elected directors and officers of the corporation.